wtsi-hgi/metadata-check/README.md

 - checks that the md5 in the iRODS metadata AVU has the same value with the value calculated by iRODS on the server side after the upload(the result of ichksum)
 - checks that a lanelet's file name is consistent with the run_id and lane fields in the iRODS metadata
 - checks that the reference in the metadata AVU is what the user gives as "desired reference" parameter
+- checks that the same set of files is retrieved when querying by study id and study name and study accession number
 - can output a file's metadata as extracted from different sources (independent of what tests are being run)

 This is a tool of to be used mainly within Sanger Institute as the setup assumed involves the presence of iRODS and SequencescapeDB and a files hierarchy typical for iRODS sequencing zone (within Sanger Institute).